awsdocs/aws-doc-sdk-examples/go/iam/README.md

 The unit test mocks the service client and the `CreateUser` function.

+### DeleteAccessKey/DeleteAccessKey.go

+This example deletes an IAM access key.

+`go run DeleteAccessKey.go -k KEY-ID -u USER-NAME`

+- _KEY-ID_ is the ID of the access key.
+- _USER-NAME_ is the name of a user.

+The unit test mocks the IAM service client and the `DeleteAccessKey` function.

 ### DeleteAccountAlias/DeleteAccountAlias

 This example removes an alias for an IAM account.